-The use of 3D sounds can really bring your virtual reality lesson to life adding an extra layer of immersion.
+The use of 3D sounds can really bring your 3D lessons to life adding an extra layer of immersion.

 A 3D sound can be set to sound louder as you are closer to the source and quieter as you get further away.